Alizarin Crimson Oil Paint

 Spanish: laca de rubia

-Madder lake may be mixed with iron oxide pigments that have been calcined, such as Indian red, which when mixed with this pigment forms a color known as Tuscan red.
-It may also be mixed with burnt sienna, burnt ocher, burnt umber, etc., but is fugitive when mixed with raw ocher, raw sienna or raw umber.
-The chemical colors like lead white, zinc oxide, chrome yellow, Naples yellow and chrome green cause it to fade, but colors like vermilion, cadmium yellow and all of the blacks do not affect it.
+Madder lake may be mixed with oxide of iron that has been burnt, but may not be mixed with any raw iron color.
+For instance, madder or alizarin may be mixed with Indian red, forming a color known as Tuscan red, which is perfectly permanent.
+It may also be mixed with burnt sienna, burnt ocher, burnt umber, etc., but is fugitive when mixed with raw ochre, raw sienna or raw umber.
+The chemical colors like flake white (white lead), zinc oxide, chrome yellow, Naples yellow, and chrome greens all bleach it, but colors like quick silver, vermilion, cadmium yellow, and all of the blacks do not affect it.

-The safest way in which to use it is as a glaze over a ground that is thoroughly dry.
+The safest way to use it is as a glaze over a thoroughly dry ground.
 Madder lake deepens considerably when placed in a dark place, but is revived when subjected to bright sunlight.